 Terms and conditions in switching provider must understand well by elders before he completely switches provider.
 Or else, it may result in a serious problem in the future.
 The problem is most elders easily get bored understanding lengthy messages.

-Elders prefer mails than phone calls.
+Elders prefer emails than phone calls.
 They prefer to do things on their most convenient time instead of talking to the sales representative for about 30mins to 1 hour.

 Our grannies love doing nothing except drinking tea and barbeques.
 One of their concern too why they hesitant to switch provider is the field technician that they need to wait to come on their home.